Wolox/tech-guides/git/docs/pull-requests-good-practices.md

 - A Pull request should be a small feature.
 Usually if a Pull request has more than 20 files changed then you may be adding lots of functionalities, and so could divide them into separate PRs.
 - A Pull request is a good place to discuss, ask and suggest improvements, that's the best way to learn and to improve your code.

 ## Pull Request Content

 You should have a `pull_request_template.md` template in the project's repository.
 It should be placed in `docs` filer, or `.github` folder if you want it "hidden".
 You can check [this](https://help.github.com/articles/creating-a-pull-request-template-for-your-repository/) link.
 The template should be based on [this example template](./pull_request_template.md) and modified according to project.

+## Pull Request Webhooks

+The project should have webhooks that run with every PR, running tests of the project and reporting code quality and code coverage (using a Continuous Integration service).

+These webhooks should **fail** if something of the following happens:
+- Code can't be compiled/run/built
+- At least one test fail
+- Code Coverage is lower than the minimum required
+- Code Quality is lower than the minimum required

+You can always add more webhooks that take care of even more things like reporting coding or style errors in the PR or making a release for example.

 ## Example